Ngahoang2005/Recurrent_KIF/Readme.md

 # Recurrent Knowledge Localization and Fusion for Language Model Continual Learning
 Thank you for your interest in our work!
-This repository contains the original implementation of "Recurrent Knowledge Localization and Fusion for Language Model Continual Learning".
+This is the original implementation of our ACL 2025 paper, ["Recurrent Knowledge Identification and Fusion for Language Model Continual Learning"](https://arxiv.org/abs/2502.17510).

+We also invite you to explore our previous work on continual learning, available [here](https://github.com/WoodScene/TaSL).

 Reproducing the results from our paper is straightforward—just follow the steps outlined below.

 ## Local Setup
 ```
-conda create -n KLF python=3.7
+conda create -n RKIF python=3.8
-conda activate KLF
+conda activate RKIF
 pip install -r requirements.txt
 ```

+> **Important:**
+> Please ensure the following package versions:
+>
+> * `transformers==4.28.1`
+> * `peft==0.4.0`

+Then, replace the corresponding files in the `transformers` package (typically located at `anaconda_path/envs/RKIF/lib/python3.8/site-packages/transformers/`) with the modified versions of `trainer.py` and `training_args.py`.
+These modifications are required to support our **Recurrent Knowledge Identification and Fusion** framework.

+> Detailed comments are included in the modified files to help you understand the changes.

 ## Step 1.
 Preliminary Preparation
 The data preprocessing pipeline follows the approach described in [O-LoRA](https://github.com/cmnfriend/O-LoRA).
 The implementation can be found in the `/data` folder.
 If you're interested in the preprocessing details, please refer to `data/preprocess.py`.
 For convenience, we also provide pre-processed datasets ready for use.

 Download the required backbone models from Hugging Face:
 * [T5-large](https://huggingface.co/google-t5/t5-large)
 * [Flan-T5-xl](https://huggingface.co/google/flan-t5-xl)
 * [LLaMA2-7B](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)
 * [LLaMA2-13B](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf)

-Replace the corresponding files in the Transformers package (usually located at `anaconda_path/envs/KLF/lib/python3.7/site-packages/transformers/`) with the latest versions of `trainer.py` and `training_args.py`.
-We’ve modified these files to implement our Recurrent Knowledge Localization and Fusion method.

-If you're interested in the modifications, detailed comments have been added to the code for clarity.

 ## Step 2.
 Training Recurrent-KlF